Corporate SSO with TileDB Cloud SaaS

 TileDB Cloud connects to your login provider with OpenID Connect, which is supported by most SSO systems, including Google Cloud, Okta, Microsoft, PingIdentity, and more.

 To enable TileDB Cloud login, you will need to create an OpenID Connect integration with your SSO provider and configure it to accept requests from TileDB Cloud.
-These are the basic steps across all authentication providers; the walkthroughs below are just step-by-step guides of the same process for each identity provider.
+Then, you can register this application within the TileDB Cloud web interface to connect it to TileDB Cloud.

 - 1.Create an OpenID Connect integration.